jbcodeforce/eda-studies/docs/techno/confluent/index.md

         ![](./diagrams/topo-b.drawio.png)

     * The 3nd topology addresses the need to deploy at a global scale, with local market with data sovereignty constraint.
-Cloud clusters are used to agregate the data for global use, or for read access.
+Cloud clusters are used to aggregate the data for global use, or for read access.

         ![](./diagrams/topo-c.drawio.png)